ZEReader

 The Firmware - Powered by Zephyr

 The ZEReader firmware is built on the Zephyr Real-Time OS.
 As a student with a primary focus on the hardware development during my thesis, I needed a robust software framework that offered a high level of abstraction and a large ecosystem of pre-built drivers.
-Zephyr provided exactly that, allowing me to bypass the tendious work of writing every driver from scratch.
+Zephyr provided exactly that, allowing me to bypass the tedious work of writing every driver from scratch.

 This freedom let me concentrate on the core question of my thesis: is it truly feasible to handle EPUB files on a microcontroller’s limited resources?
 The firmware is a work-in-progress and not yet ready for daily use, but it’s actively developed and currently supports a foundation of essential E-Reader features: